I Will Buy You

-I Will Buy You (あなた買います, Anata kaimasu) is a 1956 Japanese drama film directed by Masaki Kobayashi.
-It is based on a novel by Minoru Ōno.
+I Will Buy You (あなた買います, Anata kaimasu) is a 1956 Japanese drama film directed by Masaki Kobayashi and starring Keiji Sada and Yūnosuke Itō.
+It was written by Zenzō Matsuyama based on the novel by Minoru Ōno.

 Plot

 Kishimoto is a talent scout for the Toyo Flowers baseball club, one of three competitors who try to buy new promising hitter Kurita for their team.
 While Kurita's shadowy benefactor and manager Kyuki, who financed the student's education, is making negotiations, Kurita's girlfriend Fudeko tries to talk him out of entering the professional baseball league.
 The competitors finally meet at the countryside home of Kurita's family, who have their own plans for their son and brother.